AnubisLMS/Anubis/docs/README.md

 will have a corresponding API endpoint.
 The data shown on that page will be in exactly the form of the API response.

-The notable exceptions to this simplistic model would be the submission page, the regrade button, and the find-missing button.

 The submission page will poll for new data if the submission is not marked as processed.
 As it sees new data, it will update what is displayed.

 Located on the submission page, the purpose of the regrade button is to be a simple and easy way for users to request regrades.
-When clicked, the frontend will hit a special endpoint for requesting regrades.
+When clicked, the frontend will hit a endpoint for requesting regrades.
-If successful, the submission will be re-enqueued in a submission pipeline.
+If successful, the submission will be reset and re-enqueued in a submission pipeline.

 #### 2.4.1 Autograde Results